awsdocs/aws-lambda-developer-guide/doc_source/java-exceptions.md

 At runtime, AWS Step Functions catches the error, [transitioning](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-transitions.html) to the `SuggestAccountName` state as specified in the `Next` transition\.

 Custom error handling makes it easier to create [serverless](https://aws.amazon.com/serverless) applications\.
-This feature integrates with all the languages supported by the Lambda [Programming Model](programming-model-v2.md), allowing you to design your application in the programming languages of your choice, mixing and matching as you go\.
+This feature integrates with all the languages supported by the Lambda programming model, allowing you to design your application in the programming languages of your choice, mixing and matching as you go\.

 To learn more about creating your own serverless applications using AWS Step Functions and AWS Lambda, see [AWS Step Functions](https://aws.amazon.com/step-functions/)\.